Zidichy/Server/README.md

 Always change domain / domain.com in the .conf to your very own FQDN (Fully qualified domain name)!

 Will add more info later on Including a full guide on how to do everthing.
-Nginx, ssl, auth's geoblock ect.
+Nginx, ssl, auth's, geoblock, domain ect.

 Basically everything you will ever need. =)